 I got called to a lockout in Carrara (Gold Coast) this week the gentleman in question was pretty frantic because not only had he lost his keys – his keyring had his address on it and was about to go away on a business trip leaving his 18-year-old daughter home alone.
-If somoene found the keys, the would have easy access to his house at the woerst possible time.
+If someone found the keys, they would have easy access to his house at the worst possible time.
 Not good.

-When he rang he wanted to make sure that not only was I bringing my emergency lockout gear, I was also bringing sufficient barrels to redo all of his deadlocks.
-I assured him that my van contained all manner of locks and i was certain to be able to help him but it was probably best we got him inside the house first before we came up with a plan to completely redo all his house locks.
+When he rang he wanted to make sure that not only was I bringing my emergency lockout gear, but I was also bringing sufficient barrels to redo all of his deadlocks.
+I assured him that my van contained all manner of locks and I was certain to be able to help him but it was probably best we got him inside the house first before we came up with a plan to completely redo all his house locks.
 After all….
-Losing your keys is kind of like a murder.
-The first 24 hours is critical and usually in that time investigators get a break in the case.
+Losing your keys is kind of like murder.
+The first 24 hours are critical and usually, during that time investigators get a break in the case.

 I arrived at my new client‘s home to find him outside his house with a stack of groceries.
-Rather than take his car he taken what looked like the offspring of a bike and a wheelbarrow.
+Rather than take his car he took what looked like the offspring of a bike and a wheelbarrow.
 Quite proudly he announced this was his new shopping mobile.
-He‘d bought it too reduces his carbon footprint….
+He‘d bought it to reduce his carbon footprint….
 But also because Ms 18 was constantly wanting to borrow the car at times when he wanted to go shopping.

 So this got me thinking….
 My new client had been to the shopping centre which would normally involve taking keys to drive the car…..
 But today he had ridden his bike barrow.
 He had secured it at the supermarket using a bike chain that had a combination lock so we hadn‘t needed keys for that.
 Perhaps he left the keys behind?